Kathleen Kirsch - Obituary

 Kathleen was a graduate of St. Paul High School in Grosse Pointe.
 Kathleen's most important commitment was being a loving wife and mother, always active in supporting her family.
 She was a volunteer grade school catechism teacher at St. Paul's in Grosse Pointe and Meals on Wheels in St Clair.
 As a Grosse Pointe Yacht Club member, where she played tennis and bowled.
 She also loved many animals over the years including a Bouvier named Shultz, (except when she ate the furniture).

-Funeral home visitation is Sunday, October 4th from 2:00pm to 6:00pm at Youngs Funeral Home, 4061 St. Clair Hwy, East China Twp.
+Funeral home visitation is Sunday, October 4th from 2:00pm to 6:00pm at Young Funeral Home, 4061 St. Clair Hwy, East China Twp.

 Memorials may be made to Meadowbrook Medical Care Facility, Bellaire, MI